 The Basics uses reward based, positive reinforcement only; no leash corrections are used.
 This class covers canine thought, communication, leadership, jumping up and walking on a loose leash.
 Practical commands such as sit, down, stay, wait, come, look, leave-it and go to your place are also covered.
 Learn how, by using positive reinforcement, you can prevent undesirable behaviors and gain desirable ones.
 You will also be given basic tools to become a great (and effective) leader to your dog.
 Time permitting, this class may include supervised “recess” periods of socialization if appropriate for your dog.
 Dogs do NOT attend the first week of class.
 INSTRUCTOR: Danette Johnston, CPDT-KA

 The Basics class is for dogs that are non-reactive, meaning they do not bark, lunge, etc. at passing dogs when on leash.
-If you dog does, please see our Difficult Dog class, or call us for an evaluation.
+If you dog does, please see our Difficult Dog class, or contact us for help.

 LEASH WALKING/RECALL WORKSHOP: 75 minute class for dogs + humans.
 Dogs must be 4 months and older.

 In this 75 minute class we will tackle two of the biggest issues people have with their dog – walking on a loose leash and getting their dog to come!
 We will discuss, demo and practice easy loose leash walking techniques as well as easy ways to teach your dog a reliable recall command.